-- Very low absolute risk of recurrence: T1N0, ER positive, - Her-2 negative and willing to take adjuvant endocrine therapy for a minimum of 5 years - Where the patient's performance status makes radiotherapy impractical.

-3.2 WBRT - Prescriptions & Planning

-- Technique: Planning CT scan to be undertaken in free breathing.
+- $\cdot$ WBRT is usually indicated after breast conserving surgery (BCS). - · WBRT may be omitted in low risk patients with invasive breast cancer and ALL of the following [4]. - Age ≥ 65 years - Had BCS with clear margins - Very low absolute risk of recurrence: T1NO, ER positive, Her-2 negative and willing to take adjuvant endocrine therapy for a minimum of 5 years - · Where the patient's performance status makes radiotherapy impractical. - 3.2.
+Whole breast radiotherapy (WBRT) Prescriptions & Planning - · Technique: Planning CT scan to be undertaken in free breathing.
 An additional DIBH scan may be performed for left sided patients and right sided cases if indicated.
 Generally, no additional diagnostic images are required for planning.
 For breast-only tangents: scan from lung apices to bottom of lungs.
 For SCF inclusion: scan from mastoid to lung bottoms.
-There is no need for denture removal. - Dose and fractionation: Standard dose-fractionation for WBRT is hypofractionated to a dose of 40.05 Gy in 15 daily fractions over 3 weeks using tangential fields [5]. - Fast-Forward (FF) trial compared 40.05 Gy in 15 daily fractions versus 26 Gy in 5 daily fractions or 27 Gy in 5 daily fractions[6].
-Fast-Forward 5-year local relapse data have now been published showing non-inferiority of the 26 Gy/5F fractionation versus the standard 40Gy/15F protocol. - UK Breast Cancer Group has issued a national statement (in March 2020) recommending consideration of shortening fractionation to 26 Gy in 5 fractions when appropriate in light of Covid-19 pandemic and many NHS RT centres have adopted this. - Fast-Forward fractionation (26 Gy in 5 daily fractions) seems to be a reasonable alternative for WBRT or Post-mastectomy radiotherapy (PMRT) in node negative patients or node positive when there is no indication for nodal irradiation.
-Clinician judgement is required to decide if FF is appropriate after extensive mammoplasty or chest wall reconstruction.
-A sequential boost is acceptable following FF trial hypofractionation and the recommended dose is 10Gy in 5 fractions. - When a tumour bed boost is indicated then standard fractionation of 40.05 Gy in 15 daily fractions with Simultaneous Integrated Boost (SIB) is recommended. - Clinicians are referred to the FF trial protocol regarding planning constrains and Organs at Risk (OARs) tolerances when 26 Gy in 5 fractions is used.
+There is no need for denture removal. - Dose and fractionation: Standard dose-fractionation for WBRT is hypofractionated to a dose of 40.05 Gy (cGy) in 15 daily fractions over 3 weeks using tangential fields [5]. - · Fast-Forward trial compared 40.05 Gy in 15 daily fractions versus 26 Gy in 5 daily fractions or 27 Gy in 5 daily fractions.
+Fast-Forward 5-year local relapse data are not yet available but its publication is likely to be imminent.
+However, 26 Gy in 5 fractions has already demonstrated to be equivalent with respect to normal tissue toxicity and local relapse is likely to be very low. - · UK Breast cancer Group has issued National statement (March 2020) recommending consideration of shortening fractionation to 26 Gy in 5 fractions when appropriate in light of Convid-19 pandemic; and many NHS RT centres have adopted this. - · Fast-Forward fractionation (26 Gy in 5 daily fractions) seems to be a reasonable alternative for WBRT (in patients who do not require a tumour bed boost) or Post-mastectomy radiotherapy

+(PMRT) in node negative patients.
+Clinician judgement is required to decide if Fast-Forward fractionation is appropriate after extensive mammoplasty or chest wall reconstruction.

+- · When a tumour bed boost is indicated then standard fractionation of 40.05 Gy (cGy) in 15 daily fractions with Simultaneous Integrated Boost (SIB) is recommended.
+Alternatively, clinicians may opt to hypofractionated the boost (see Tumour Bed boost section). - · Clinicians are referred to the Fast-Forward trial protocol regarding planning constrains and OARs tolerances when 26 Gy in 5 fractions is used.
 Tolerances according to fractionation size extracted from Fast-Forward trial protocol is pasted below for reference.